Fly Ash Concrete – Part Two: The Good

-In Part One of my post on Fly Ash Concrete, I awed and horrified you with the big energy-consuming numbers of what are, at least for the time being, seemingly necessary evils: cement production, and coal-fired power plants.
+In part One of my post on Fly Ash Concrete, I awed and horrified you with the big energy-consuming numbers of what are, at least for the time being, seemingly necessary evils: cement production, and coal-fired power plants.
 Well, if it seems like finding a way to ‘green’ processes that are fundamentally not, is making the best out of a bad situation, well, that’s because it is.
-On the other hand, however, these are such massive global industries that even small, incremental improvements can have large and far-reaching positive impact.
+On the other hand, however, these are such massive global industries that even small, incremental improvements can have large and far-reaching positive impacts.
 So, back fly ash.

 Fly ash concrete is stronger concrete:

 Fly ash is an extremely fine particle: as small and smaller than cement particles.
 This helps it contribute to the overall density of the concrete.
-It is also pozzolanic, which means that when cement reacts to make concrete, fly ash reacts with some of the cement byproduct, namely calcium hydroxide, to form more hardened material, and reduce the incidence of efflorescence (the chalking or whitening of that sometimes occurs when concrete that is exposed to water).
+It is also pozzolanic, which means that when cement reacts to make concrete, fly ash reacts with some of the cement byproduct, namely calcium hydroxide, to form more hardened material, and reduce the incidence of efflorescence (the chalking or whitening that sometimes occurs when concrete that is exposed to water).
 This reaction also contributes to the overall density and reduced permeability of the cured concrete.

 Fly ash concrete is easier to work with:

 The ball-bearing effect and the reduced mix water mean concrete that is more workable with less water.
 This means that the mix is more stable and less susceptible to common problems like segregation and excessive bleeding water.
 Fly ash concrete is generally easier to pump and place.